rafalp/Misago/dev-docs/translation-strings-contextual-markers.md

-# Translation strings contextual markers
+# Translation strings contextual markers style guide

 Contextual markers clarify how a translation string is used.
 They help translators and prevent collisions when identical English strings (e.g., "Reply") require different translations in other languages.

 Every translation string in Misago must include a contextual marker.
 The only exception is when using a translation string that already exists in Django itself, such as the 'This value is required.' validation message.

 ## Writing contextual markers